zowe/docs-site/docs/user-guide/configure-zos-system.md

 If you have not configured your z/OS environment for ICSF, see [Cryptographic Services ICSF: System Programmer's Guide](https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.csfb200/abstract.htm) for more information.
 To see whether ICSF has been started, check whether the started task `ICSF` or `CSF` is active.

-If you run Zowe High Availability on a Sysplex, ICSF needs to be configured in a Sysplex environment to share KDS data sets across systems in a Sysplex.
+If you run Zowe high availability on a Sysplex, ICSF needs to be configured in a Sysplex environment to share KDS data sets across systems in a Sysplex.
 For detailed information, see [Running in a Sysplex Environment](https://www.ibm.com/docs/en/zos/2.3.0?topic=guide-running-in-sysplex-environment)

 The Zowe z/OS environment configuration JCL member `ZWESECUR` does not perform any steps related to ICSF that is required for zssServer that the Zowe desktop uses.
 Therefore, if you want to use Zowe desktop, you must perform the steps that are described in this section manually.